grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/06 Logs Tab.md

 > **Note**: `console.debug()` will log output only when you run k6 with the `-v/--verbose` flag.

 Logs can help you troubleshoot your test execution.
-But they *should not* replace the functionality of other k6 APIs.

-For example, it is **often an anti-pattern** to use `logs` to:

-- Track the status of a condition.
-Instead, use [Checks](/javascript-api/k6/check) to assert these conditions.
-- Track a variable value during the test execution.
-Instead, use the [Trend](/javascript-api/k6-metrics/trend) metric.

 > **Tip: Debug locally first**
 >